Fesback/Fesback/README.md

 # :computer: About Me:
 Hi!
-I'm Sebastian, a 21 year old JavaScript developer from Lima, Peru.
-I'm currently studying at Cibertec, where I'm expanding my skills in the world of web development.
+I'm Sebastian, a 20-year-old JavaScript developer from Lima, Peru.
+I'm studying at Cibertec and specialize in creating interactive and functional web experiences.
-Since I started programming, I discovered my passion for creating interactive and functional digital experiences.
-I specialize in JavaScript and continuously improve my knowledge to build dynamic and efficient applications.
-I'm looking for opportunities to collaborate on projects that challenge me and allow me to keep learning.
-I enjoy teamwork, sharing ideas, and solving problems with creativity and logic.
-If you're looking for someone eager to learn, improve, and bring value to your team, feel free to reach out!
-I'm ready for new challenges and to keep growing as a developer.
+I focus on JavaScript to build dynamic applications and continuously improve my skills.
+I enjoy teamwork, problem-solving, and learning new technologies.
+I'm open to new challenges and opportunities to grow—let's connect!

 ## 🌐 Socials :